alexschimel/CoFFee/README.md

     * Run the app and check a last time it all works fine.
     * Double-click on the app's `*.prj` file to run the application compiler with existing settings:
       * Remove the app's `*.mlapp` main file and add it again for the application compiler to find all dependencies.
-      * Update the version number in the setup filename, the application information, and the default installation folder.
+      * Update the version number in the 'runtime downloaded from web', the 'application information', and the default installation folder.
       * Save.
       * Click on `Package`.
     * Install the new executable with the setup file.